 If you are a Curtin student, we do not charge you a security deposit or bond.
 If you are a non-Curtin student, you will be required to pay a security deposit equivalent to 4 weeks’ rent.

-If you are a Curtin student it is included in your rent.
-If you are not a Curtin student, we have a selection of internet packages available for you to discuss in further detail with reception.
+If you are a Curtin student, you will have access to Eduroam.
+If you are not a Curtin student, we have a selection of an internet package available to discuss in further detail with reception.

 You can have guests visit you at UniLodge.
 As this is a secure student accommodation building, all residents are required to meet their guests at the entrance door as this is only accessible by a resident swipe card/key.
 If your guest is staying after 10pm, this is classified as an overnight guest and you will be required to fill out an application at reception.

 Once you have signed a contract for your room, there is a $100 room move administration fee plus a departure clean fee should you decide to move to a different room within on-campus housing.
 Room moves are subject to availability.

 When you move into your apartment, you sign a Residential Agreement.
 This is a legally binding document that means you have committed to paying rent from the start date on your contract until the end date of your contract.
 However, if you have no choice but to move out, you can break your lease if your enrolment status has changed, or, you have exceptional extenuating circumstances.
 Please refer to the Resident Handbook for more information on this process.